CITY, STATE: Denver, NC

 RESCUE #: 2026-01-10-01

-- He can be an only dog but the new owners must have someone that is home more than not
+- He can be an only dog, but the new owners must have someone who is home most of the time

-- He can have another small young dog for when he wants to play
+- He can have another small, young, female dog for a companion when he wants to play

 ============== Information for All Dogs/Adopters ==============